ABC Daytime: History

 In May 2006, ABC Daytime was enlarged with the addition of Soapnet and ABC Media Productions.
 ABC Daytime was criticized by Susan Lucci for putting profits above their legacy for the 2011 cancellations of All My Children and One Life to Live in favor of lower-cost talk programming such as The Chew.
 ABC Daytime was folded into ABC Entertainment in 2011.

 Times Square Studios (TSS) was created on December 2, 2011, under Vicki Dummer to oversee operations of ABC Daytime and the syndication programs replacing separate daytime and syndicated units.
 Times Square took over ABC Daytime when Frons' employment contract ended in January 2012.
 Except for Live with Kelly and Ryan, Times Square took over their remaining soap, all ABC syndicated and lifestyle shows.
 On October 30, 2014, The View talk show was transferred into Lincoln Square Productions, an ABC News subsidiary, from ABC Entertainment after struggling in ratings and a change in hosts.

-One of the earliest and most popular shows in the ABC Daytime lineup was the game show Who Wants to Be a Millionaire which debuted in 1999 and quickly became a cultural phenomenon.
-The show's popularity helped to revitalize ABC's daytime programming and drew in a large audience of viewers.

 Another popular show in the ABC Daytime lineup was the soap opera All My Children which aired from 1970 to 2011.
 The show was known for its dramatic storylines, complex characters, and talented cast of actors.
 All My Children helped to establish ABC as a leader in daytime programming, and it won numerous awards and accolades over the years.

-In addition to Who Wants to Be a Millionaire and All My Children, ABC Daytime has featured a number of other popular shows over the years, including General Hospital, The View and One Life to Live.
+ABC Daytime has featured a number of other popular shows over the years, including General Hospital, The View and One Life to Live.
 These shows have helped to establish ABC as a leader in daytime programming, and they have attracted a large and dedicated audience of viewers.

 Times Square Studios reverted to the ABC Daytime name by the time of the appointment of ABC Owned Television Station President Rebecca Campbell as president of ABC Daytime, which still contains syndication, as an additional position.